 Check updated drivers installed on Windows 10

-Driver incompatibility, especially after Windows 10 1903 upgrade, causes different BSOD errors Include Black screen at startup or system freezes frequently etc. We recommend check and update device drivers following steps below.
+Driver incompatibility, especially after Windows 10 1903 upgrade, causes different BSOD errors Include Black screen at startup or system freezes frequently etc. We recommend check and update device drivers following the steps below.

 Update the device driver